Ragnarokryan/Automated-Posistioning-Firework-Launcher-App/README.md

 </p>

 This is an app for Senior Design II that will allow the user to remotely control and fire the pyrotechnic rack from a safe distance.
+(Files subject to change due to quality issues)

 <p align="center">
   <img src="https://github.com/Ragnarokryan/Automated-Posistioning-Firework-Launcher-App/assets/87395094/d8f51a47-c31a-4324-ad20-758448fe2169" />